coiouhkc/maven-dependency-builder/README.md

 **_Work-In-Progress!_** - this tool is currently under heavy development, please report any bugs or feature requests on Github.

+Also - obviously relies on `mvn dependency:analyze` not returning any warnings.

 # Known issues

 * missing support for projects stored in not uniquely named directories